LogtalkDotOrg/logtalk-for-vscode/README.md

 Automatically call the "Logtalk: Make - Reload" command when saving a Logtalk source file.

+#### diagrams format

+    "logtalk.diagrams.format": "dot"

+Format for diagrams generated using the "Generate Diagrams" and "Generate Project Diagrams" commands.
+Note that support for Mermaid is experimental due to limitations in the Mermaid library that currently don't provide all the required features for parity with Graphviz and D2.

 ## Known Issues

 Code issues detected when running the "Make - Check" or "Make - Circular" commands are displayed in the integrated terminal but not added to the "PROBLEMS" pane.
 But when an issue is reported in a source file, you can right-click (Ctrl+click on Windows and Linux, Cmd+click on macOS) in the file path to navigate to the issue location.